HDFGroup/vol-log-based/README.md

         ```
     + See a full example program in `examples/create_open.c`

-* Without modifying the source codes.
+* Use HDF5 environment variables, without modifying the user's application
+  source codes.
-  + Using log-based VOL can be enabled at the run time through setting the
+  + The log-based VOL can be enabled at the run time through setting the
     environment variables below.
-No source code changes of existing HDF5
+No source code changes of existing user
-    programs is required when using this approach.
-    (Note this is an HDF5 feature, applicable to all VOL plugins.)
+    programs is required.
+(Note this is an HDF5 feature, applicable to all VOL
+    plugins.)
   + Append log-based VOL library directory to shared object search path,
     `LD_LIBRARY_PATH`.
     ```